-It takes about an hour to see the two exhibitions, to taste the salami and to write the post cards.
+It takes about an hour to see the two exhibitions and to taste the salami.

 According to that we welcome the registered groups hourly.

 We can’t accept cultural checks, culture tickets, rest cards, and it is not possible to pay with a credit card.

 If you wish we can give a cash-account.